Dancehalls, Glitterballs and DJs

 ID: 3232 - View Book Page - Edit In OJS

-The story closes at the end of the ‘70s, when mainstream culture did much to turn disco from a cutting-edge movement to something of a laughing stock among trendsetters and popular music fans.
+The story pauses at the end of the ‘70s, when disco was officially declared ‘dead’ by its American opposition and mainstream culture in Britain did much to turn disco from a cutting-edge movement to something of a laughing stock among trendsetters and popular music fans.
 The book ends by appraising disco’s place in the entertainment scene of the 2020s, where classics of the genre are as popular as ever.